Skip to content

 Go to the small Islesford Historical museum which is free and right by the dock.
 This museum was founded in 1919 and run by the National Park Service.
 It shows various artifacts, photos and exhibits about the residents and their lives here in the 19th and early 20th centuries.

-This was the harbor area.
+This was the harbor area below.
 There were only a few stores here including the waterfront Islesford Dock Restaurant which was closed during our stop, a lobster shack, a pottery store, the Islesford Dock Gallery and Winterworks (a very quaint shop with many handmade items and local artwork).

 You have to admire the residents who must really love living on a small island to stay here even through the harsh Maine winter months.
 There are 142 year-round residents on the island.